52North/youngs/DEV_README.md

 ### Release

 First switch to a special branch to prepare the release.
 Afterward you can merge this into the master or develop branch.
+This means that the release is performed against the default remote (normally a fork).

 ```sh
 git checkout -b release-prepare